Color Variants Identification in Fashion e-commerce via Contrastive Self-Supervised Representation Learning: Proposed Approach

 \subsection{Self-Supervised Color Variants Model}

-As discussed using Figure \ref{slice_motivation}, a random crop of an image may not be the best representative to form contrastive pairs for self-supervised representation learning.
-Hence, we propose a method that simultaneously considers multiple, fixed, granularities of an object to form embeddings.
+As discussed using Figure \ref{slice_motivation}, a random crop of an image may not be the best representative to form contrastive pairs for SSL, at least for our task.
+Hence, we propose a method that simultaneously considers multiple, fixed, slices/patches of an object to form embeddings.
 This is illustrated in Figure \ref{PBCNet_illus}.
 As our contribution is only specific to the embedding learning component, Figure \ref{PBCNet_illus} focuses only on this.
-As illustrated, the multiple granularities of an object are obtained by performing slices of the image to obtain the left, right, top and bottom views of the object under consideration.
+As illustrated, the multiple patches of an object are obtained by performing slices of the image to obtain the left, right, top and bottom views of the object under consideration.
 We then pass each of these slices through the base encoder of the embedding learning model to obtain four different embeddings, which are then added\footnote{Rather than concatenating or averaging, we simply add them together to maintain simplicity of the model.} to obtain the final representation of the object.
-We conjecture that the final embedding now consists of information from multiple granularities of the object, and hence, is supposed to contain more discriminative information as opposed to considering only a single random crop.
-The latter may have missed out important discriminative regions of an image that would otherwise have been useful to identify color variants.
-Empirical justification of the slicing used in our approach is provided in the experiments section.

-We preferred to make use of negative pairs in our method because we found the performance of methods that do not make use of negative pairs (eg, SimSiam, BYOL) to be sub-optimal in our use-case.
+We make use of negative pairs in our method because we found the performance of methods that do not make use of negative pairs (eg, SimSiam \cite{simsiam_21}, BYOL \cite{byol_20}) to be sub-optimal in our use-case.
 The objective of our method is similar to the commonly used Normalized Temperature-scaled cross entropy (NT-Xent) loss \cite{simclr_20}.
-In particular, we make use of two branches for the encoders of our embedding learning model, one for the query and another for the key.
-The notion of query and key encoders is well-studied in the literature on self-supervised learning, and we direct the interested reader to the recent papers \cite{simclr_20,byol_20}.
+In particular, we make use of two branches for the encoders of our embedding learning model, one for the query and another for the key \cite{simclr_20,byol_20}.
 In practice, an encoder is a Convolutional Neural Network (CNN) that takes a raw input image and produces an embedding vector.
 The query encoder is a CNN that obtains embeddings for the anchor images, while the key encoder is a copy of the same CNN that obtains embeddings for the positives and negatives.
 Gradients are backpropagated only through the query encoder, which is used to obtain the final representations of the inference data.

 Following is the objective of our method:

 Here, $\Vec{q}=\sum_v \Vec{q}^{(v)}$, $\Vec{k}_i=\sum_v \Vec{k}_i^{(v)}, \forall i$.
 In (\ref{NTXent}), $\Vec{q}$ and $\Vec{k}_i$ respectively denote the \textit{final} embeddings obtained for a query and a key, which are essentially obtained by adding the embeddings obtained from across all the views, as denoted by the superscript $v$ for $\Vec{q}^{(v)}$ and $\Vec{k}_i^{(v)}$.
 Also, $\Vec{k}_q$ represents the positive key corresponding to a query $\Vec{q}$, $\tau$ denotes the temperature parameter, whereas $\textrm{exp}()$ and $\textrm{log}()$ respectively denote the exponential and logarithmic functions.